ourbunka/aidadiffusion/README.md

 # AIDAdiffusion
-Concept Art/Prototyping faster with ourbunka internal tool AIDA (AIDAdiffusion), "All-In-one" app for running Stable Diffusion on windows PC locally, with easy to use web-based UI🎉, no cli need.
+Concept Art/Prototyping faster with ourbunka internal tool AIDA (AIDAdiffusion), "All-In-one" app for running Stable Diffusion on windows PC locally, with easy to use web-based UI🎉!

 Powered by Stable Diffusion V1-4.

 Requirement:

--modern gpu that support DirectML (Tested on AMD RX5700, newer nvidia & amd gpu should be supported too)
+-modern gpu with DirectML support (Tested on AMD RX5700, newer nvidia & amd gpu should be supported too)

 -10TFlops Fp32 or Higher for faster inferencing